-While the festive season is generally a very happy time to relax and reflect on the year which has past, it can often be fraught with emotion and family issues can be brought to the surface.
+While the festive season is generally a very happy time to relax and reflect on the year which has passed, it can often be fraught with emotion and family issues can be brought to the surface.

-It can become a busy and stressful time for those of us caring for elderly parents, while taking on the added responsibilities the season brings.
+It can become a busy and stressful time for those of us caring for elderly parents while taking on the added responsibilities the season brings.
 And, for families with a loved one who has Alzheimer’s Disease or dementia, there can be an added layer of complexity to this time of year.

 However, with some planning and adjusted expectations, festive celebrations can still be happy, memorable occasions.
 Here are some tips from the US Alzheimers Organisation.